derrekr/fastboot3DS/README.md

 ## Known issues
 fastboot3DS is still in beta.
 While there shouldn't be any problems in typical use, these issues still remain:
 * Older releases of [GodMode9](https://github.com/d0k3/GodMode9) freeze when they are chainloaded via fastboot3DS.
 Use the [nightly](https://d0k3.secretalgorithm.com/) for now.
 * Chainloading certain payloads from the menu causes temporary artifacts to pop up on the screen.
+This is a purely cosmetic issue and won't affect fastboot3DS or the chainloaded payload in any way.
-* Rebooting to TWL_FIRM / AGB_FIRM does not work in certain CFWs (among them [Rei-Six](https://github.com/CrimsonMaple/Rei-Six) and [Cakes FW](https://github.com/mid-kid/CakesForeveryWan)) causes a freeze.
+* Rebooting to TWL_FIRM / AGB_FIRM does not work in certain CFWs (among them [Rei-Six](https://github.com/CrimsonMaple/Rei-Six) and [Cakes FW](https://github.com/mid-kid/CakesForeveryWan)).
+When attempted, the system will softlock and you'll need to hold the POWER button to exit.

-If you happen to stumble over another bug, please open an issue in the [official fastboot3DS repo on GitHub](https://github.com/derrek/fastboot3DS/issues) or contact us via other platforms.
+If you happen to stumble over another bug, please open an issue in the [official fastboot3DS repo on GitHub](https://github.com/derrekr/fastboot3DS/issues) or contact us via other platforms.

 ## License
 You may use this under the terms of the GNU General Public License GPL v3 or under the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.